NYPL/metadata-documentation/metadata/element/language.md

 {: .no_toc }
 - Select the appropriate **Language** from the dropdown
     - Values are based on [ISO 639.2](https://www.loc.gov/standards/iso639-2/php/code_list.php)
-- If the **Language** cannot be determined, but is required as there is textual or spoken content, select **Undetermined**
+- If the **Language** cannot be determined, but is required due to presence of textual or verbal content, select **Undetermined**
-- If the **Language** cannot be determined and not required as there is no textual or spoken content, leave blank
+- If there is no textual or verbal content, the **Language** element is not required

 ---